How to solve typical Interactive Brokers import issues

 Please read the previous chapter.
 The difference is that you have to set the date back to the first available start date.
 By default Interactive Brokers provides two full year back fill.
 If you do not have too much trades you can load one year time frame at a time.
 It is very important that the time frames should overlap at least one day.

 I’ve got warnings during a successful import

 During the first import you may get some warning that the software ignores a couple of trades.
 What does it mean?
 If the time frame of the statement is a year then it is possible that you had open trades before the start date of the statement and it was closed in the selected time frame.
 In this case the software identifies that a transaction is close trade (except for Forex trades) without open leg and set the trades in the database as hidden.
 Hidden trades are stored but neither are assigned into position nor being added to the reports.

 Hidden trades background is orange by default in the Trade Blotter.

-IB reports FX conversions as a real trades.
+IB reports Forex conversions as a real trades.
 This trades do not have close leg so it stays being open.
 The solution for this is the Hidden Trade feature.
 Open the Trade Blotter.
-Look for the FX conversion trade.
+Look for the Forex conversion trade.
 These are usually have odd shares.
 Right click on the selected trade and click on hidden menu.